If you have questions about purchasing a license call 1-800-5GO-HUNT.

 Fees: Daily and Annual

-Bream | The bream bite will be slow, but some quality bream can be caught.
-Bite should pickup in the coming weeks.
-Try tight lining worms along the bottom along primary drop-offs and close to the creek channel for best results. |
+Bream | The bream bite is picking up and some quality bream can be caught.
+Be on the lookout for fish shallow around beds or feeding, but know their depths may vary this time of year.
+Try tight lining worms or crickets along the bottom along primary drop-offs and close to the creek channel for best results. |

-Catfish | Catfish bite is slow right now.
-Making long casts out from points with tight lined worms and/or liver will be the best technique to use. |
+Catfish | Not many anglers are targeting catfish recently, which makes it tough to get reports.
+Making long casts out from points with tightlined worms and/or liver will be the best technique to use.
+Don't overlook stink bait, hot dogs, or Kool-aid flavored chicken. |

 Species | Lengths to Release | Daily Creel Limits |